ShreyKumar/FacetoPlace.com/README.md

 # FacetoPlace.com
+UPDATE: checkout find.php to see the magic of Google's Geolocation API!
 A website I have been working on.
-Not completed yet but some files are!
+Some files have been completed.